ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 ~~~~
 {: #wit-header-abnf title="Workload-Identity-Token Header Field ABNF"}

-The following shows the WIT from the {{example-wit}} in an example of a `Workload-Identity-Token` header field:
+The following shows the WIT from {{example-wit}} in an example of a `Workload-Identity-Token` header field:

 ~~~ http-message
 Workload-Identity-Token: eyJ0eXAiOiJ3aW1zZS1pZCtqd3QiLCJhbGciOiJFUzI1